Ssanchez44/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

+- Setup a Virtual Machine in Azure
+- Install the osTicket requirements
+- Install ofTicket itself
+- configuration of osTicket
+- explore osTicket as a Help Desk Professional

 - Enable internet information service
 - Install /Enable IIS in Windows WITH CGI
 - Install /PHP Manager for IIS